David Battisti is The Tamaki Endowed Chair of Atmospheric Sciences at the

 working to improve the El Nino models and their forecast skill,

-in the Sahel, and to better understand the monsoons.
+to better understand the monsoons.
 He is also

 working on the impacts of climate variability and climate